-There isn’t much in the way of customer service.
-To reach someone, you send a request via the contact form on the website.
+To reach someone, you send a request via the contact form on the website or on the mobile app.
 You enter your details and someone will contact you.
 There is a help center with searchable topics.
 There you’ll find a number of helpful articles that might answer your questions without the need for you to send an email request.

 - Parental controls.
 The biggest advantage of the Current Visa Debit Card is the way it allows kids to get a feel for managing money.
 The fact that you can monitor your child’s spending — and even block them from making purchases from specific stores — is a great advantage.